This roasted garlic butter is well worth making because you can use it in so many ways.

 Season with salt to taste.

-It can be used straight away or place in the fridge to firm up.
+It can be used straight away or placed in the fridge to firm up.

 🥗 Serve with

-Roasted garlic butter is a great condiment for simply grilled or baked fish, meat or vegetables.
+Roasted garlic and herb butter is a great condiment for simply grilled or baked fish, meat or vegetables.

 You can also use it in sandwiches and to make garlic bread.